- Course date

 The M.Sc. in Management and Engineering in Water is a two year full-time program for young professionals who aspire to fulfill leadership positions in organizations where water resource management is an issue.
 The master program also qualifies graduates to pursue a university career, including doctoral studies.

-The study program will be jointly offered by the RWTH Aachen University and the Maastricht School of Management (MSM).
+The study program is jointly offered by the RWTH Aachen University and the Maastricht School of Management (MSM).
 Upon successful completion you receive a Master of Science degree from RWTH Aachen University.
 The M.Sc. in Management and Engineering programs are accredited by ASIIN.